Go to the list of all blogs

 Bullish Trend Analysis

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 31 cases where BIRK's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where BIRK's RSI Oscillator exited the oversold zone, of 15 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Fundamental Analysis (Ratings)